gbbr/dijit.Bindings/README.md

 This phase ends and the result is a store containing information about any behavior that is of interest within the scope of your module.
 We will use this store in the Building Phase to create actions called Setters.

+### Setters

+Before we discuss the Building Phase, we must first understand what setters are, how they are created, and the flexibility they offer.

 ### The Building Phase

 Once the compiler finishes traversing the DOM, it executes another set of actions, called __builders__.
 Just as during collection, while one builder maybe interested in binding TextNode expressions to actions, another might be interested in repeating a template.
 Each `builder` communicates with its corresponding `collector` via their CollectorStore channel.